French President says he and German Chancellor Angela Merkel will push for treaty changes to protect the euro.

 “In order to win back trust, we need to do more, where we today have agreements, we need in the future to have legally binding regulations,” Merkel said.

 The eurozone’s current budget rules have been violated about 60 times over the past decade by a number of nations – including Germany – but no country has been seriously punished.

 To ensure that nations are keeping their budgets in check with the limits of the stability pact – deficits not more than three per cent of gross domestic product and overall government debt of not more than 60 per cent of GDP –

-Germany is pushing for the right to take countries in violation before the European Court of Justice.
+Germany is pushing for the right to take violators to the European Court of Justice.